Security Settings

 Result: Request is allowed.
 Any compatible request methods with non-allowlisted addresses alone as parameters will be rejected.

-You can restrict requests to specific TronGrid methods through your API Key.
-If the list is not empty, any unspecified method calls on it will be rejected.
+You can use your API Key to restrict requests to specific TronGrid API methods.
+If this allowlist is not empty, any request to a method not explicitly listed will be rejected.

 Example: